ineventapp/IOSEventbriteAPI/README.md

 }
 ```

-* The code example retrieves an access token and uses it to get userdata for the user which granted the access.
+* The code example retrieves a code and uses it to get userdata for the user which granted the access.
 * The cancel callback is executed in case the user actively declines the authorization by pressing cancel button in the UIWebView.
-* The failure callbacks is executed in case either the of the steps fails for some reason.
+* The failure callbacks is executed in case anything fails for some reason.

 Credits
 --------------------